-Rookies who could start for all 32 NFL teams
+Rookies who could start for each of the NFL's 32 teams

 OL Frank Ragnow

 It's not a "could" start; it's a "should" start.
 He has taken all of the first-team reps at left guard during practices open to the media and seems to be settling in there.
-Beyond Ragnow, second-round pick Kerryon Johnson might start at running back in some games, but he still should have a role each week and could end up as the featured back by the season's end. -- Michael Rothstein
+Beyond Ragnow, second-round pick Kerryon Johnson might start at running back in some games, but he still should have a role each week and could end up as the featured back by season's end. -- Michael Rothstein

 Green Bay Packers